Umm al-Amad, Lebanon: History

 Umm Al Amad was first depicted in modern times in the 1780s by Louis-François Cassas.
 Melchior de Vogüé explored the site in 1853.
 The site was first excavated in 1861 by Ernest Renan in his Mission de Phénicie.
 He stopped when he found the remains were no older than the Hellenistic age.

 In 1881, the British PEF Survey of Palestine described the site as "extensive ruins" and noted "traces of aqueducts origin water to birkets".

 Eustache de Lorey excavated the site in 1921, but published only photographs of his work.
 Maurice Dunand led excavations at the site between 1943 and 1945.

 Ali Badawi, the long-time chief archaeologist for Southern Lebanon of the Directorate-General of Antiquities at the Ministry of Culture, said:

 There are the remains of the city known as Oum Al-Amed, dating back to the 2nd century B.C., if not earlier.
 The city was a religious center for a Phoenician cult, especially that of the Phoenician god Baal Hamon, whose memory lives on in a nearby valley known as Wadi Hamol (the Valley of Hamol).
 The site still contains the remnants of two important temples, as well as other buildings, dating back to the 2nd and 3rd century B.C., and represents the last of Phoenician culture under the rule of the Greeks.
-Several steles bearing Phoenician inscriptions were discovered on the site, and an important sundial stone.
+Several steles bearing Phoenician inscriptions were discovered on the site, and an important sundial stone.During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites in Lebanon including the Umm al-Amad archaeological site to safeguard it from damage.